 The Grizzly and Wolf Discovery Centre has an exhibition about the wildlife of the area and animal enclosures.
 There is an area where you can see the destruction bears cause to containers when they are looking for food.
 The centre also has a playground which our son thoroughly enjoyed.
 It’s a great place to let kids have some fun after a day driving around and exploring Yellowstone National Park.
 Plus, your ticket allows you re-entry on the day after your first visit.
 We took full advantage of it whilst my husband went to a local gun range.

 Cath is an Irish expat who now lives in Portugal with her husband and son.
 A former scientist, shegave up working when they emigrated south from the UK.
 She is a family travel and lifestyle bloggerand hopes that, through her blog, they will inspire more families to travel, especially with thetoddlers in tow.
 As a family they love travelling and have started working their way through theirfamily travel bucket list.
-Cath writes about their family travels and experiences on her blog Battle Mum.
+Cath writes about their family travels and experiences on her blog Passports and Adventures.